 Once the state has finished its evidence, the defense can offer evidence.
 The state has the burden of proof and has to prove guilt beyond a reasonable doubt.
 Therefore, the defense does not have to offer any witnesses of its own.
 Instead, the defense attorney may be able to raise sufficient doubt in the state’s case by cross-examining the witnesses called by the district attorney.
 If the defense calls a witness, the district attorney can cross-examine the witnesses after the defense has questioned the witness.
 Just as the defense attorney tries to discredit the state’s witnesses, the distinct attorney will attempt to discredit the defense’s witnesses.

 After both sides have finished presenting their evidence, they will make closing arguments.
 In closing arguments, the attorneys will review the evidence used in the felony jury trial.
 The defense attorney will argue the evidence is insufficient for a conviction, and the defendant should be acquitted.
 The district attorney, of course, will try to convince the jury the defendant should be found guilty.

 After closing statements, the judge will explain the law that applies to the case to the jury.
 The jury will then leave the courtroom and deliberate in private.
 After deliberating, the jury will return with a verdict.
 Typically, that will be a not guilty or guilty verdict.
 In some instances, the jury cannot reach a decision because the jury members cannot agree on a verdict (a hung jury).

 Hire an Experienced Felony Jury Trial Attorney

 Howard Snader knows what it takes to win at a felony jury trial: preparation to deal with the expected and experience to deal with the unexpected.
 A trial is not just another day at the office.
 Howard Snader understands you have a lot on the line, and he will fight for you.
-Call him today at 602-899-0590.
+Call us today.